I was tidying virtually with my client recently and the next day we had this exchange:

 Do not let uncertainty around how to get low/no joy items out of your home discourage you from tidying up.

-Check out these creative ways to discard, recycle, donate, and sell things in your home that no longer spark joy.
+Check out these creative, efficient, and responsible ways to discard, recycle, donate, and sell things in your home that no longer spark joy.

-Note: I recommend triple checking hours of operation, drop-off/pick-up protocol, and other stipulations or limitations associated with ALL vendors and platforms mentioned below shorty before or on your letting go day.
-Everything is subject to rapid change due to the local or online vendor’s/platform’s ability to accept things while prioritizing community safety.
+Note: I recommend double checking hours of operation, drop-off/pick-up protocol, and other stipulations or limitations associated with ALL vendors and platforms mentioned below shortly before or on your letting go day.

 Consign from your computer